mevljas/ieps-pa-3/README.md

 # WIER (IEPS) Programming Assignment 3
 Third programming assignment for the WIER (IEPS) faculty course.
-The main goal was to build a simple index and implement querying against it
+The main goal was to build a simple index and implement querying against it.

 ## Project setup